davidtstill/Sentiment_Analysis_DJIA/README.md

 ![alt text](Images/join_news.png)

-Lastly we created a new DataFrame with a "Total News" column that made it possible to perform the analysis:
+With all the news headlines joined togther in one column we then dropped all the individual news columns.
+The DataFrame is ready to train the models:

 ![alt text](Images/new_df.png)